Exiting a roost amongst granite boulders.

 Blyth's Horseshoe Bat, or

-Glossy Horseshoe Bat, roosts in caves and houses near forest.
-In semi-urban
+Glossy Horseshoe Bat, roosts in caves, boulder crevices, and man-made

 culverts.